zeh/key-action-binder-as3/README.md

 ## Changelog

+ * 2014-02-16 - 1.6.5 - Removed distinction between "sensitive" and normal controls; everything is a sensitive control
  * 2014-02-16 - 1.5.5 - When a device is not recognized, just fail with a trace() message rather than crash
  * 2014-02-14 - 1.5.4 - Controllers data now use an array of strings for filters
  * 2014-02-13 - 1.5.3 - Added support for SELECT meta control